 5. Financial wellness programs

-Another thing that the pandemic highlighted was the fragility of people's financial situation.
+Another thing that the pandemic highlighted was the importance of employee financial wellness.
 Crippled by mounting student debt and other expenses, today's workforce experiences a lot of stress that can negatively impact their productivity and contribution to your organization.

 So if you'd like your employees to take control of their finances, spend smarter, and save more, consider launching a financial wellness program.